Personal Budget – Not

 Hatching A Small Investment From Your Income and Expense Statement

 I want you to focus on the funds leftover at the end of the month; if you start here, you don’t need a plan.
 Once you have tracked three months of your income and expense statements, you will see money left over at the end of the month, or you will find yourself in negative territory with no money in the bank.

 We will cover in an upcoming blog; how to make your positive cash flow grow into a downpayment on an investment real estate property.

 We will also discuss how to put your Humpty Dumpty finances back together again.

-This is your income story and this is your expense story; how it ends is up to you.
+What is your income story, and what is your expense story; how it ends is up to you.

 The challenge is not for you to spend your precious time on planning; the goal is to get you into an automated plan to build a robust financial foundation; unlocking sustainable wealth and a living legacy.